keon/deep-q-learning/README.md

 # deep-q-learning
-Deep Q Learning Implementations in Keras &amp; OpenAI Gym
+Minimal and Simple Deep Q Learning Implemenation in Keras and Gym

+The code itself is 78 lines and is self documenting.